destaMo/Scrum-Notes/content/qa/02_independent.md

 title = "Independent"
 +++

-# Independent
+{{%bubble %}}

-## Areas
+## Independent

-**Competence**

-- recognizing the most risky areas business-wise
+**Description:**

+**Person which successfully completed requirement for given block can:**
+- Recognize proper priorities of encountered risks and issues
-- extending manual testing with other QA activities, such as analysing business requirements
+- Extending manual testing with other QA activities, such as analysing business requirements
-- supporting the testing with technical knowledge about application's structure
+- Support the testing with technical knowledge about application's structure
-- writing Gherkin test scenarios in BDD approach
+- Write Gherkin test scenarios in BDD approach

-**Tools**

-- Browserstack - local testing
+- Support local testing with Browserstack

-**Best practices**

-- using the onboarding checklist while setting on a project
+- Smoothly onboard on any project using provided checklist
-- utilizing avilable resources to assure the quality in the most effective way
+- Utilize avilable resources to assure the quality in the most effective way
+- Use basic git commands to navigate between branches and handle changes

+{{% /bubble%}}

 ---

 ## 📦 Testing and process

-Recognize proper priorities of encountered risks and issues.
-Be aware of how important is to include static testing such as reviewing business requirements.
-Seek for the best proportions in terms of both testing and overall QA activities.

 ### 🎓 Learn